An Introduction to Wagner's Parsifal

 Footnote 6: Robert Gutman

-'s strange and often inaccurate Wagner book is Richard Wagner: The Man,
+'s strange and often inaccurate Wagner book is Richard Wagner: The Man, his Mind

-his Mind and his Music
+and his Music

 , 1969.
-Scarcely any of H. Zelinsky's polemics are available in English, although some of his ideas were discussed by Barry Millington
+Scarcely any of H. Zelinsky's polemics are available in English, although some of his ideas were discussed by Barry Millington in the

 , vol. 8, 1987, pages 114-20 (Parsifal: A Wound Reopened

 ).
-The most substantial article, despite its brevity, about
+The most substantial article, despite its brevity, about the

-the work by Millington is Parsifal: Facing the Contradictions
+work by Millington is Parsifal: Facing the Contradictions

 , in Musical Times